Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Tegucigalpa, Honduras.

 As soon as you receive your appointment date, you must schedule a medical exam in Tegucigalpa or San Pedro Sula.
+We recommend that you make plans to attend your medical examination at least two weeks before your immigrant visa interview.
 Click the “Medical Exam Instructions” button below for a list of designated doctors’ offices in Tegucigalpa and San Pedro Sula.
 Please schedule and attend a medical exam with one of these doctors before your interview.

 It is important that you bring all required original documents to your interview.
 We’ve created a checklist that will tell you what to bring.
 Please print the checklist below and bring it to your interview along with the listed documents.

 Read our interview guidelines to learn about any special actions that you need to take before your visa interview.